Kristina01111000/Drws_site/README.md

 - Link 30 day challenge instead of four element scorecard
 - THINK ABOUT 4 corners page, is it necessary

-- remove the time requirement from lessons, check that it is gone
 - double check videso is lessons
 - text for lessons? from the promo page?
 - clean up the promo page when this part is done